 These phases help traders determine where they are within a trend and whether it’s time to enter or exit the market.
 But how do we confirm that a trend is real?
 That’s where Dow Theory’s next principle comes in.

-3. Market Indexes Must confirm Trends
+3. Market Indexes Must Confirm Trends

 Dow believed that to confirm the validity of a trend, different market indexes must move in the same direction.
 In his time, this meant that the Dow Jones Industrial Average and the Dow Jones Transportation Average needed to align.
 If both were rising, it confirmed an uptrend; if both were falling, it confirmed a downtrend.